 Static vs. Dynamic EAF control

 Static control is the most common and basic approach in EAF process control.
 It implies that parameters such as the duration of the voltage ramps, the timing of the carbon/ lime injection, and the termination of the process are pre-programmed.
 This type of control is highly dependent on the operator’s knowledge and experience when choosing the suitable parameters for the process.
-The available volume in the furnace also varies due to the buildup of slag on the walls and wear of refractories.
+The available volume in the furnace also varies due to the buildup of slag on the walls and the wear of refractories.
 This can also cause some challenges for the static models.
 All in all, creating a perfect static model is very difficult since there are a lot of unknown and changing variables in the process.

 On the other hand, dynamic control involves the use of online, real-time sensing that provides continuous feedback from the process and allows parameters to be adjusted on the fly for more precise EAF process control and operation.
 For example, we could measure scrap melting and determine when the scrap has melted enough to load the next scrap basket or start another process phase.
 A lot of effort has been made to measure, fully understand, and utilize different signals from the EAF process and how they can be used as dynamic process control parameters.